 Do I need to pay property tax if I live in my unit?

 Yes.
-As unfair as it may sound, it doesn’t matter if you occupy your unit while your neighbour (let’s call him John) makes a decent amount of money by letting his apartment to a tenant.
+As unfair as it may sound, it doesn’t matter if you occupy your unit while your neighbor (let’s call him John) makes a decent amount of money by letting his apartment to a tenant.

 Both you and John need to pay property tax.